 High strength low alloy steels

-- Pearlite reduced steels – The strength of these steels is obtained by very fine grain ferrite and by precipitation hardening.
-These steels are having very low carbon content and hence little or no pearlite in the microstructure.
+Pearlite reduced steels – The strength of these steels is obtained by very fine grain ferrite and by precipitation hardening but with low C content and hence these steels have little or no pearlite in the microstructure.

 Low alloy steels

-In most of the low alloy steels, the primary function of the alloying elements is to increase hardenability so as to optimize the mechanical properties and toughness after heat treatment.
-However in some cases the addition of alloying elements is done to reduce environmental degradation for specified service conditions.
+Low alloy steels are those steels which show mechanical properties superior to the properties of plain C steels due to the additions of alloying elements such as Ni, Cr, and Mo.
+Total content of alloying elements in these steels may from 2.07 % upto the levels just below that in the stainless steels which contain a minimum of 10 % of Cr.
+In many of the low alloy steels, the primary function of the alloying elements is to increase the hardenability of the steel so as to optimize the mechanical properties and toughness after heat treatment.
+However in some cases the addition of alloying elements is done to reduce environmental degradation under specified service conditions.

 As with steels in general, low alloy steels can be classified as per chemical composition, and heat treatment.
 In case of chemical composition, the classification is based on the alloying element such as tungsten steels, nickel steels, nickel chromium steels, molybdenum steels, and chromium molybdenum steels etc. In case of heat treatment, low alloy steels can be classified such as quenched and tempered steels, normalized and tempered steels or annealed steels and so on.